maliMirkec/personal-website/site/articles/transition-between-pages-smoothly-with-a-single-line-of-code.md

   - blog
   - css
   - view transitions
-description: By adding a meta tag with the name ‘view-transition’ you can enable smooth page transitions.
+description: By adding a meta tag with the name ‘view-transition,’ you can enable smooth page transitions.
 type: articles-item
 sections2:
   - type: banner-beta